fsharp/fsharp/README.md

 4. Cherry-pick your changes into a pull request for http://visualfsharp.codeplex.com and submit for final testing and clearance.
 5. The change will then be merged into this repo at a later point.

-It is likely that some people don't have access to Windows in order to run final tests at step 4.
+If you don't have access to Windows in order to run final tests at step 4.
 If you need help, email fsharp-opensource@googlegroups.com and ask to make a final test run on Windows.

 Contributions specifically related to the packaging of the Open Edition should be made here.